vito/executor-pool-spike/README.md

 ## Next Steps

+### Rate-Limiting & Preventing Start Storms

+"Hesitation" becomes a natural place to rate-limit start requests that are performed by the Executor, to improve stability and remove the possiblity of a storm of start requests taking down your nodes.

+### Evacuation & Crash Recovery

 If in the act of volunteering, the node wrote to the key enough information for other nodes to start the same instance (like the message the node